splunk/observability-workshop/docs/victorops/getting_started/index.md

 If you did not receive an invitation it is probably because you already have a VictorOps login, linked to a different organisation.

-If so login to to that Org, then use the organisation dropdown next to your username in the top left to switch to the AppDev-EMEA Org.
+If so login to to that Org, then use the organisation dropdown next to your username in the top left to switch to the Observability Workshop EMEA Org.

 ![Switch Org](../../images/victorops/switch-org.png){: .center}

+!!!
+Note
+If you do not see the Organisation dropdown menu item next to your name with Observability Workshop EMEA that is OK, it simply means you only have access to a single Org so that menu is not visible to you.

 If you have forgotten your password go to the sign-in page and use the forgotten password link to reset your password.